TrilemmaCapital/macro/README.md

 ## Contributing

-Contributions to Macro Frameworks are welcome!
+Contributions to Macro are welcome!
 If you want to report a bug, suggest an improvement, or add a new feature, we encourage you to open a pull request or submit an issue..

 ## License